Contact Us

 Public Art Commission Meeting Agendas are available on the Legistar Calendar: https://richmondva.legistar.com/Calendar.aspx

-The application period for Public Art Commission membership will be open October 1st to December 15th, 2024.
+The application period for Public Art Commission membership is open October 1st to December 15th, 2024.
 The PAC Membership application can be found here.
+Please read the section below for more details.
 More information on City of Richmond Boards and Commissions can be found here.

 Following the closing of the application period, the Public Art Commission will be composed of nine members, with one appointed by the Mayor and the remaining members appointed by City Council.
 Every member who is not also a member of the Council shall (i) be a resident of or have their place of work in the City of Richmond, (ii) hold no office of profit under the City government, and (iii) have considerable knowledge of and experience in the visual or performing arts.
 Of the Council’s eight appointees, at least four shall be arts professionals, one shall be a member of either the Urban Design Committee or the City Planning Commission, and one shall be a member of Council.